phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 All modifications to the CICE-Consortium repositories will have to be done via a Pull Request (PR) from a fork.
 These pull requests will be formally reviewed and tested before being accepted and pulled into the Consortium repository.
 In general, the recommended process is to create a branch in a fork, develop and test, keep up to date with the CICE-Consortium master, document, and then when ready execute a pull request to the Consortium repository.

 To execute a pull request,
-* Login to your fork in github (i.e. https:// github.com/username/CICE)
+* Login to your fork in github (i.e. https:// github.com/username)
 * Click on the appropriate repository
 * Switch to the appropriate branch via the drop down box
 * Click on the box “New Pull Request” next to the branch name
 * Review and verify the changes
 * Review and verify that the base and head are accurate
-* Add any relevant documentation and propose reviewers
+* Add any relevant documentation in the template box and propose reviewers
 * Click on the “create pull request” box

 # Overall Workflow

-A typical workflow for development on a branch would be
+To summarize, a typical workflow for development on a branch would be

       git clone https://github.com/username/CICE cice.mybranch
       cd cice.mybranch
       git remote add upstream https://github.com/cice-consortium/CICE
       git pull upstream master
-      git push upstream master
+      git push origin master
       git branch mybranch
       git checkout mybranch
          (develop and test)